sagemath/trac_to_gh/Issue 1801.md

 # Issue 1801: [with spkg] Update cython package to 0.9.6.11

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1801

 Original creator: robertwb